 EDF is a reference issuer in the Green Bond market, with the equivalent of €4.5bn issued through 5 tranches and 3 currencies

 EDF is a reference issuer in the Green Bond market: since November 2013, it has issued the equivalent of around €4.5bn in Green Bonds to support its development in renewable energy sources.

 Following the first two issuances that aimed to finance the construction of new wind and solar projects by EDF Renewables, extended in 2016 to the financing of investments to renovate and modernise hydropower assets in mainland France, the EDF Group has updated his Green Bond Framework in January 2020 in order to contribute to best market practices and cover a broader range of its activities.

-Green Bonds are fully integrated to the Group’s financing policy, making EDF a frequent Green issuer participating in the development and liquidity of the Green Bond Principles, and co-founder of the Corporate Forum on Sustainable Finance.
+Green Bonds are fully integrated to the Group’s financing policy.
+EDF is an active member of the governance of the Green Bond Principles, and co-founder of the Corporate Forum on Sustainable Finance.

 You can find below detailed information on the new EDF Green Bond Framework.